 Having a self-custodial Bitcoin Wallet (also called a non-custodial or private wallet) and holding your own Private Keys is the next most important thing to do when it comes to good Bitcoin security.
 This is because whoever holds your private keys has full control over your funds.
 They can steal and spy on them at all times.

-To take custody of your own private keys means you’ll need to download and install your own Bitcoin Wallet software as detailed in our guide below.
+To take custody of your own private keys means you’ll need to download and install your own Bitcoin Wallet software as detailed in our guides below.
 If you’re a Beginner, just focus on setting this up and ensuring you only buy from non-KYC sources as described above.

 Even if you don’t have a large amount of funds right now it’s highly recommended to use a secure bitcoin wallet that’s non-custodial to begin with as it not only helps you get used to using them for later, but also gives you a much better look into How Bitcoin Works and what trusted software for it looks like.

 Many beginners are scared to self custody their own funds as they think they’ll stuff it up, so they go the “easier” route of trusting some criminal company like FTX with their funds and get rekt.
-What they fail to realise is that taking self custody of something isn’t new, you’ve been doing it your whole life with your food, your car, your books, jewellery and more.
+What they fail to realize is that taking self custody of something isn’t new, you’ve been doing it your whole life with your food, your car, your books, jewellery and more.

 Taking custody of your own possessions isn’t new or complicated and taking custody of your bitcoins isn’t either, it just takes a little bit of common sense and precaution.
 Companies (especially big exchanges) like to pretend it’s scary and hard so they can trick you into using their unneeded products and services like those atrocious “there must be a better way” infomercials from the 90s.